sinadabiri/Data_Incubator_Challenge/README.md

 # Data_Incubator_Challenge
-This repository consists of two notebooks, each corresponding to creating a plot.
+This repository consists of two notebooks, where each one is corresponding to a plot creation.
-Extra information are provided in each notebook separately.
+Extra information is provided in each notebook separately.